Skip to main content

 Almost 1 million children live in Gaza.
 Many have already lived through multiple conflicts.

 The blocking of aid and goods by Israeli authorities has had catastrophic consequences.
-Every day that aid is prevented from entering is an other day that children go without food and clean water.
+Every day that aid is prevented from entering is another day that children go without food and clean water.

 Our work in the Occupied Palestinian Territory